Goldinteractive/gold-features/packages/page-transition/docs/base.md

 category: PageTransition
 ---

 > Important Notice: This feature must be rewritten before using in a new project. **You must not use this feature**.
 Why?
-Because barba is no longer maintained and does not fix outstanding bugs.
-Potential replacement: [swup](https://github.com/gmrchk/swup).
+Because barba v1 is no longer maintained and does not fix outstanding bugs.
+Potential replacement: [swup](https://github.com/gmrchk/swup) or [barba v2](https://barba.js.org/docs/v2/user/).

 Note that one feature instance can use multiple different transitions.
 Implement `getTransition` to define your custom transition selection behavior.